ray-project/ray/doc/source/ray-observability/getting-started.rst

 **Recent Jobs**

-The Recent Jobs card provides a list of recently submitted Ray jobs.
+The Recent Jobs pane provides a list of recently submitted Ray Jobs.

 .. _dash-event:

-**Event View**
+**Events view**

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/new-dashboard-v2/dashboard-pics/event-page.png
     :align: center

-The Event View displays a list of events associated with a specific type (e.g., autoscaler or job) in chronological order.
-The same information is accessible with the ``ray list cluster-events`` :ref:`(Ray state APIs)<state-api-overview-ref>` CLI commands .
+The Events view displays a list of events associated with a specific type (e.g., Autoscaler or Job) in chronological order.
+The same information is accessible with the ``ray list cluster-events`` :ref:`(Ray state APIs)<state-api-overview-ref>` CLI commands.

-Two types of events are available.
+Two types of events are available:

 - Job: Events related to :ref:`Ray job submission APIs <jobs-quickstart>`.
 - Autoscaler: Events related to the :ref:`Ray autoscaler <cluster-autoscaler>`.